+Common S Common Stock

-Common Stock Name and Address of Beneficial Owner Amount and Nature of Beneficial Ownership Percent of Class FMR LLC 245 Summer Street Boston, Massachusetts 02210 51,385,598 (1) 11.9% The Vanguard Group, Inc. 100 Vanguard Blvd.
-Malvern, Pennsylvania 19355 49,935,983 (2) 11.6% BlackRock, Inc. 55 East 52nd Street New York, New York 10055 43,279,141 (3) 10.0%
+Name and Address of Beneficial Owner Amount and Nature of Beneficial Ownership Percent of Class

+FMR LLC

+245 Summer Street

+Boston, Massachusetts 02210 51,385,598 (1) 11.9%

+The Vanguard Group, Inc. 100 Vanguard Blvd.

+Malvern, Pennsylvania 19355 49,935,983 (2) 11.6%

+BlackRock, Inc. 55 East 52nd Street

+New York, New York 10055 43,279,141 (3) 10.0%

 - (1) Based solely on the information contained in a Schedule 13G/A (Amendment No. 8) filed with the SEC by FMR LLC (FMR) and Abigail P. Johnson on February 9, 2023, as of December 31, 2022, FMR and Ms. Johnson are the beneficial owners of 51,385,598 shares of our common stock.
 FMR has sole power to vote or direct the vote with respect to 50,143,804 shares that it beneficially owns and no shared voting power.
 It has sole power to dispose or direct the disposition of 51,385,598 shares that it beneficially owns and no shared dispositive power.
-The shares are beneficially owned through the following entities: Fiam LLC, Fidelity Institutional Asset Management Trust Company, Fidelity Management & Research Company LLC (which beneficially owns 5% or greater of the shares of the class being reported on) and Strategic Advisers LLC.
+The shares are beneficially owned through the following entities: Fiam LLC, Fidelity Institutional Asset Management Trust Company, Fidelity Management & Research (Hong Kong) Limited, Fidelity Management & Research Company LLC (which beneficially owns 5% or greater of the shares of the class being reported on) and Strategic Advisers LLC.
 Ms. Johnson is a director, the Chairman and the Chief Executive Officer of FMR.
 Ms. Johnson and other members of the Johnson family own directly or indirectly 49% of the voting power of FMR, and they and all of the Series B stockholders have entered into a voting agreement under which all Series B voting common shares will be voted in accordance with the majority vote of such shares. - (2) The number of shares of common stock for The Vanguard Group, Inc. (Vanguard) is based solely on the information contained in the Schedule 13G/A (Amendment No. 11) filed with the SEC on February 9, 2023, reporting beneficial ownership as of December 31, 2022.
-Vanguard has the sole power to dispose or to direct the disposition of 48,140,473 shares it beneficially owns, does not have the sole power to vote or to direct the vote of any of the shares it beneficially owns, has shared power to vote or to direct the disposition of 1,795,510 shares it beneficially owns. - (3) Based solely on the information contained in its Schedule 13G/A, Amendment No. 1 filed with the SEC on January 23, 2023, as of December 31, 2022, BlackRock, Inc. (BlackRock) is the beneficial owner of 43,279,141 shares of our common stock.
+Vanguard has the sole power to dispose or to direct the disposition of 48,140,473 shares it beneficially owns, does not have the sole power to vote or to direct the vote of any of the shares it beneficially owns, has shared power to vote or to direct the vote of 627,048 shares it beneficially owns and has shared power to dispose or direct the disposition of 1,795,510 shares it beneficially owns. - (3) Based solely on the information contained in its Schedule 13G/A, Amendment No. 1 filed with the SEC on January 23, 2023, as of December 31, 2022, BlackRock, Inc. (BlackRock) is the beneficial owner of 43,279,141 shares of our common stock.
 BlackRock has the sole power to dispose or direct the disposition of 43,279,141 shares of our common stock and no shared dispositive power.
 BlackRock has the sole power to vote or direct the voting of 40,108,242 shares of our common stock and no shared voting power.
-The shares are beneficially owned through the following entities: BlackRock Life Limited, BlackRock International Limited, BlackRock Advisors, LLC, Aperio Group, LLC, BlackRock (Netherlands) B.V., BlackRock Institutional Trust Company, National Association, BlackRock Asset Management (Pland Limited, BlackRock Financial Management, Inc., BlackRock Japan Co., Ltd., BlackRock Asset Management Schweiz AG, BlackRock Investment Management, LLC, BlackRock Advisors (UK) Limited, BlackRock Advisors, BlackRock Fund Advisors, BlackRock Advisors (UK) Limited, BlackRock Fund Advisors, BlackRock Asset Management North Asia Limited, BlackRock (Singapore) Limited and BlackRock Fund Managers Ltd.
+The shares are beneficially owned through the following entities: BlackRock Life Limited, BlackRock International Limited, BlackRock Advisors, LLC, Aperio Group, LLC, BlackRock (Netherlands) B.V., BlackRock Institutional Trust Company, National Association, BlackRock Asset Management Ireland Limited, BlackRock Financial Management, Inc., BlackRock Japan Co., Ltd., BlackRock Asset Management Schweiz AG, BlackRock Investment Management, LLC, BlackRock Investment Management (UK) Limited, BlackRock Asset Management Canada Limited, BlackRock (Luxembourg) S.A., BlackRock Investment Management (Australia) Limited, BlackRock Advisors (UK) Limited, BlackRock Fund Advisors, BlackRock Asset Management North Asia Limited, BlackRock (Singapore) Limited and BlackRock Fund Managers Ltd.